19 Years of Excellence 99% Hiring Rate

 Understanding UX Design

 User Experience (UX) design is about creating products that provide meaningful and relevant experiences for users.
-This is about designing the whole experience of getting and using the product, including how it looks, works, and how people find out about it.

 To understand UX design better, consider a simple mobile phone feature: making a call.
 No matter what age you are or how tech-savvy you are, making a call on a mobile phone is straightforward.
 You open the dialer, input a number, press the call button, and to end the call, you simply press another button.
 Putting the call on speaker or mute is also easy to figure out.
 This seamless experience, which makes such features accessible to everyone, is the essence of good UX design.